RobG66/Gamelist-Manager/README.md

 ## Compatibility
 Gamelist Manager is designed to work with any system running EmulationStation that stores its data in the standard `gamelist.xml` format.
-ES-DE is not supported at this time, but if there is interest and support, I
+ES-DE is now supported!

 ## Documentation